-Electricity and water usage increase
+Energy and water usage increase

-The burden of energy costs is falling more on residents (as opposed places they may typically be at during the day).
+The burden of energy costs is falling more on residents (as opposed to places they may typically be at during the day).
 According to the Columbia Earth Institute, weekday electricity use in New York apartments increased by 7% after the stay-at-home order, while weekend use increased by 4%.
-Specifically for the weekday 9 AM to 5 PM window, when residents are often out of the apartment at work, school, or other activities, this electricity consumption increase in the average apartment is greater at a 23% increase.
+Specifically for the weekday 9 AM to 5 PM window, when residents are often out of the apartment at work, school, or other activities, this electricity consumption change in the average apartment is greater at a 23% increase.

 STRATIS®, a RealPage Company, creates smart apartments and intelligent buildings and is the only platform of its kind built for the complexities of multifamily and student housing.
 STRATIS is installed worldwide across the U.S., in Japan, the UK, EU, and Latin America.
 STRATIS now serves hospitality, retail, and small to mid-size commercial, as well.
 STRATIS is an Inc. Magazine “Fastest Growing Company in America” and a Top Ten Entrepreneur Magazine “Best Company in America.”
-STRATIS was recently acquired by RealPage to enable CommunityConnect, a more connected lifestyle, and unleash hidden yield through new revenue streams.
+STRATIS was recently acquired by RealPage to enable STRATIS Smart Building, a more connected lifestyle, and unleash hidden yield through new revenue streams.